-- 1.63 Sabbatical Officers gain the opportunity to represent the Union and students at University boards and meetings, and to build relationships with important University stakeholders such as governors, executive team members and heads of department. - 1.64 Sabbatical officers must use these opportunities to develop productive working relationships, and present a good image of the Union as a credible and trusted partner.
-Sabbatical officers are expected to uphold this by: - 1.64.1 Attending all formal University meetings and boards as required within the role, and sending timely apologies to the relevant person if absence from a meeting is unavoidable. - 1.64.2 Use only the Union and University's appropriate boards and management structures to raise student issues or concerns, taking care not to use their position to inappropriately escalate directly to senior staff, bypassing those with immediate responsibility. - 1.64.3 Ensuring the President, Chief Executive and relevant senior managers are kept aware of any contact they have with senior members of university staff outside of formal or agreed University meetings to ensure that the SU is seen to be working in a co-ordinated and professional manner
+- 1.79 Lead School representatives and the SU President gain the opportunity to represent the Union and students at university boards and meetings, and to build relationships with important University stakeholders such as governors, executive team members and heads of department. - 1.80 Lead School representatives and the SU President must use these opportunities to develop productive working relationships and present a good image of the Union as a credible and trusted partner.
+Lead School representatives and the SU President are expected to uphold this by: - 1.80.1 Attending all formal University meetings and boards as required within the role and sending timely apologies to the relevant person if absence from a meeting is unavoidable. - 1.80.2 Use only the Union and University's appropriate boards and management structures to raise student issues or concerns, taking care not to use their position to inappropriately escalate directly to senior staff, bypassing those with immediate responsibility. - 1.80.3 Ensuring the Chief Executive and relevant senior managers are kept aware of any contact they have with senior members of university staff outside of formal or agreed University meetings to ensure that the SU is seen to be working in a co-ordinated and professional manner.